 "Noxious" weeds are so called because they are harmful (from the Latin, nocere, to harm).
-But harmful to whom and using what criteria to measure damage?
-Since, in the broadest sense, quite a variety of unwanted plants can be so classified, I try to approach the subject from a number of perspectives in these pictures.
+But the term is an inexact one, since a so-called noxious weed may not be harmful to everyone; plus people will disagree on what criteria should be used to measure harm.
+In the broadest sense, quite a variety of unwanted plants can be classified as noxious weeds, so we must approach the subject from a number of perspectives.

-- The amount of money wasted by farmers in trying to battle such noxious weeds, as they encroach upon farm land
+- The amount of money wasted by farmers in trying to battle them, as they encroach upon farmland

 - The number of native plants threatened as such noxious weeds encroach upon their wild habitats, out-competing them for resources

 In either of those two cases, after enough data is in, the noxious weeds in question will end up on one of the popular plant "blacklists," often organized by state (in the U.S.).
-Some states have even banned the importation of certain invasive plants, including Oriental bittersweet.
+Some states have even banned the importation of certain invasive plants, including Oriental bittersweet (Celastrus orbiculatus).

 But there are other senses in which unwanted plants may be classified as "noxious weeds."
-To name just 3 of them:
+To name just three of them:

 - If they are poisonous plants